 Note: A huge thank you and 👏👏 to Olivia Seitz, one of our amazing content strategists who has worked with CognitiveFX since Day 1 and is primarily responsible for the results we share below.
 We also want to thank Jeff Gaufin and the entire CognitiveFX team for being wonderful clients.

-Curious about working with us?
+Curious about having us do content marketing for your business?
 You can learn more here.

 B2B vs B2C Content Marketing: What’s The Difference?

 At the time CognitiveFX reached out to us, we were holding onto a (now defunct) assumption that B2C content marketing wasn’t a fit for our process.
 Our assumption was that B2C content had to be a volume game, where you publish a large number of shallow, easy to write pieces and hope that some fraction of them will rank and get traffic.